3 Ways to Downgrade macOS Monterey to Big Sur, Catalina or Earlier

 Summary: Looking for ways to downgrade macOS Monterey to Big Sur, Catalina, Mojave, or High Sierra?
 Look no further.
 In this article, you will learn 3 ways to downgrade macOS to an earlier version.

 It's tempting to update to a new macOS.
 But when you upgrade, you may regret it.
 Common reasons include incompatible software, too many bugs, and your Mac running slow.
 Installing a new version of macOS is easy, but downgrading is more complicated.
-In this article, we'll show you how to downgrade macOS Monterey to an earlier Big Sur, Catalina, Mojave, High Sierra, or Sierra in 3 ways.
+In this article, We'll show you 3 ways to downgrade from macOS Monterey to Big Sur, Catalina, or older.

 Back up Your Mac